 The financial statements are prepared utilizing the accrual basis of accounting.
 Accordingly, revenues and expenses are recognized at the time goods and services are provided or received.
-Under this method, revenues for water sales that have not been billed are recorded as estimated unbilled revenues.
+In general, wastewater revenue is determined by water consumption multiplied by the wastewater rate.
+Under this method, wastewater revenues that have not been billed are recorded as estimated unbilled revenues.

-Operating revenues are defined as income received from the sale of water to customers as well as to other entities for the purpose of resale.
-In addition, it includes service revenue for new customers and repairs for old customers and from rents and fees from water property or services.
+Operating revenues are defined as income received from consumption from customers as well as service revenue for new customers and repairs for old customers.

-Nonoperating revenues are defined as income received from sources other than the sale of water or from rents and fees from water property or services.
-Non-operating revenues include interest income.
+Nonoperating revenues are defined as income received from sources other than sales.
+Non-operating revenues include interest income and gain on sale of assets.

-Operating expenses are defined as the ordinary costs and expenses for the operation, maintenance and repair of the water facilities.
-Operating expenses include the cost of water treatment, maintenance of transmission and distribution systems, administrative and general expenses, and depreciation and amortization.
-Operating expenses do not include the interest on bonds, notes or other evidences, or indebtedness and related costs.
+Operating expenses are defined as the ordinary costs and expenses for the operation, maintenance and repair of the wastewater facilities.
+Operating expenses include the cost of wastewater treatment, maintenance of transmission and distribution systems, administrative and general expenses, and depreciation.
+Operating expenses do not include the interest on bonds, notes, and revolving loans, or indebtedness and related costs.